Use these links to obtain Fit-o-mat, cf. below for installation instructions and program requirements.

 - Parameter table - Use checkboxes to restrain parameters to set values or to optimize them during fit.
 Entry fields hold current parameter values.
 Adjacent column shows asymptotic standard errors from last fit.
 (Note that these errors are calculated a posteriori, i.e. based on estimates of the uncertainties for the individual data points.
 The final column reports a priori errors, provided uncertainties for the individual data points were defined.
 If in doubt, read up or use the regular a posteriori errors to be on the safe side.)

-- Grid search - Starting from the current set of parameters, Fit-o-mat tries to find better agreement between data and fit by systematic variation of parameters in a grid-like fashion.
+- Minimization - Starting from the current set of parameters, Fit-o-mat tries to find better agreement between data and fit by minimization.
+By default, the Nelder-Mead algorithm is used but other algorithms can be chosen in the Advanced settings.
 A progress window pops up that provides information on the process and allows to terminate the procedure.
-Note that this function does not perform an actual fit of the data, but rather it is ideally used to determine suitable start parameters for a subsequent least-squares fit.
+Note that this function does not calculate confidence intervals for the parameters, but rather it is well suited to determine suitable start parameters for a subsequent least-squares fit.

 - Random search - Starting from the current set of parameters, Fit-o-mat tries to find better agreement between data and fit by random variation of parameters.
 A progress window pops up that provides information on the process and allows to terminate the procedure.
 Note that this function does not perform an actual fit of the data, but rather it is ideally used to determine suitable start parameters for a subsequent least-squares fit.